AdrianAntico/AdrianAntico/README.md

 - 💬 Ask me about anything, I am happy to help
 - 📫 How to reach me: adrianantico@gmail.com
 - ⚡ Fun fact: My brother took the photo to the right michaelantico@yahoo.com
-- 🌱 I have a BS degree in Actuarial Science with Minors in Finance, Economics, and Philosophy.
+- 🌱 I have a BS in Actuarial Science with Minors in Finance, Economics, and Philosophy.
 I even passed the SOA exams P, FM, and MFE.

 **Languages and Tools:**